Naval aviator (United States): Rotary-wing pipeline

-Student pilots selected for helicopter training report to NAS Whiting Field, Florida, and complete advanced training in the TH-57 Sea Ranger.
+SNAs selected for helicopter training report to NAS Whiting Field, Florida, and complete advanced training in the TH-57 Sea Ranger or the TH-73A Thrasher.
 Students receive over 100 hours of instruction learning the unique characteristics and tactics of rotary-wing aviation.
 Students progress through several phases of training including basic helicopter familiarization, tactics, basic and radio instruments, visual, instrument, and low-level navigation, formation, night familiarization (including use of night vision goggles), and search and rescue.
 Upon completion, students will receive their wings of gold and are designated naval aviators.
+Previously flight training for rotary wing aircraft was divided into two stages, primary and advanced.
+Primary helicopter flight training was conducted at HT-8 using the TH-57A.
+Advanced helicopter flight training was conducted by HT-18 using several variants of the UH-1.
+During the 1980s the UH-1 was replaced by the TH-57B and TH-57C.

 Once they receive their wings of gold, Navy helicopter pilots report to their respective fleet replacement squadron (FRS) for training: HSM-41 for the MH-60R Seahawk or HSC-3 for the MH-60S Knighthawk (HSC) at NAS North Island; HSM-40 for the MH-60R Seahawk at NS Mayport; HSC-2 for the MH-60S Knighthawk or HM-12 for the MH-53E Sea Dragon at Norfolk, or VRM-50 at NAS North Island for the CMV-22 Osprey.

-Marine Corps helicopter pilots report to HMHT-302 at MCAS New River for the CH-53E/K Super/King Stallion; HMLAT-303 at MCB Camp Pendleton for the AH-1Z Viper, UH-1Y Venom; or VMMT-204 at MCAS New River for the MV-22 Osprey.
+Marine Corps helicopter/tiltrotor pilots report to HMHT-302 at MCAS New River for the CH-53E/K Super/King Stallion; HMLAT-303 at MCAS Camp Pendleton for the AH-1Z Viper, UH-1Y Venom; or VMMT-204 at MCAS New River for the MV-22 Osprey.

 Coast Guard helicopter pilots report to the Coast Guard Aviation Training Center in Mobile, Alabama for further training, or the "T-Course", on the MH-60T Jayhawk and MH-65D Dolphin.

 The Navy also trains pilots from several NATO and other allied nations as military and naval helicopter pilots.